 Ref.
 Question Policy Principles B1 Are there suitable arrangements to prevent fire as a result from smoking?
-Answe er Finding/Observation n Yes common areas.
-Res ve a no smoking polic sidents and their visite dividual flats and awa ors are permitted to Ref.
+Answe er Finding/Observation Yes Berneslai Homes have a no smoking policy in place within the common areas.
+Residents and their visitors are permitted to smoke within their individual flats and away from the building.
+Ref.
 Question Policy Principles B2 Is the policy being adhered to and are "No smoking" signs provided in the common areas?
-Answe er Finding/Observation n No areas at the time of t No evidence of smoking was observed within the common areas at the time of the premises survey.
-There is currently no signage displayed in the common areas.
-Action/Recommendation Priority Due Date A 'No Smoking' sign should be displayed prominently within the common are nmon areas.
-Medium 16/Feb/2023
+Answer Finding/Observation Yes No evidence of smoking was observed within the common areas at the time of the premises survey.